What is a recession and what are its consequences for the stock and currency markets?

 • Lower interest rates

-• Expansion of money issue
+• Expansion of money supply

-• Providing state guarantees
+• Provision of state guarantees

 • Investments in infrastructure